-It’s important to establish their body isn’t shameful, especially their private parts, says Eleanor Weekes, supervisor of Therapy Services at Community Partners, a Palm Beach County nonprofit funded by Children’s Services Council.
+It’s important to establish their body isn’t shameful, especially their private parts, says Eleanor Weekes, former supervisor of Therapy Services at Community Partners, a Palm Beach County nonprofit organization funded by Children’s Services Council.
 “The earlier you start, the less stigma there will be.”

 Eventually, when you notice changes associated with puberty, maintaining open and non-confrontational dialogue is key, she says.

 “Let your child know what they are experiencing is part of their developmental process and that everyone goes through it,” she say.
 “If there are hygiene issues, depending on what it is, you should take that opportunity to teach your child how best to care for their bodies.”